christo-zero-john/christo-zero-john/README.md

 # 💭 Dreams

-As same as my Interests I have a lot of undefined dreams. ***Currently my dream is to become a computer expert where I am capable of defining a computer upto its roof to root and could understand it completely both in terms of Hardware and software technologies - pretty fancy ha... >>***<br><br>
+As same as my Interests I have a lot of undefined dreams.

+***At present  my dream is to become a computer expert where I am capable of defining a computer upto its roof to root and could understand it completely both in terms of Hardware and software technologies ---- pretty fancy ha... >>***<br><br>
 As for my biggest dream, ***It is to create a completely free  and open-source world where anyone could find anything which they are interested inrsrearch on it completely out of bounds as well as for free as well as get hands-on-experience including practical experience absolutely free *-Well, that seems super fancy and impossible...
 But yet it's not ...-*<br><br><br>